 Franklin is a tiny city located in the state of Georgia.
 With a population of 969 people and three constituent neighborhoods, Franklin is the 328th largest community in Georgia.

 Because occupations involving physical labor dominate the local economy, Franklin is generally considered to be a blue-collar town.
-43.45% of the Franklin workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Franklin is a city of production and manufacturing workers, service providers, and sales and office workers.
-There are especially a lot of people living in Franklin who work in management occupations (10.00%), sales jobs (9.31%), and office and administrative support (7.59%).
+50.80% of the Franklin workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Franklin is a city of production and manufacturing workers, managers, and transportation and shipping workers.
+There are especially a lot of people living in Franklin who work in management occupations (14.00%), teaching (7.20%), and sales jobs (6.40%).

-The population of Franklin has a very low overall level of education: only 6.52% of people over 25 hold a 4-year college degree or higher.
+The citizens of Franklin have a very low rate of college education: just 7.53% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 Franklin is an extremely ethnically-diverse city.
 The people who call Franklin home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Franklin residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Franklin include German, English, Scottish, and French .
+Important ancestries of people in Franklin include English, German, French , and European.